osuosl/timesync/source/api.rst

 ~~~~~~~~~~~~

 ``/times?start=:date``
-    Filters results to a set of time entries after a specified date.
+    Filters results to a set of time entries on or after a specified date.

 ``/times?end=:date&start=:date``
     Can be combined with ?end to create a date range.